saltstack/salt/doc/topics/installation/nxos.rst

 STEP 3: Network Connectivity
 ----------------------------

 Ensure that IP reachability exists between the NX-OS Salt Minon device and the SaltStack Master.
-Note that connectivity via the management interface is in a separate VRF context which requires some additional configuration.

-Note: The management interface exists in a separate VRF context and requires additional configuration as shown.
+**Note:** The management interface exists in a separate VRF context and requires additional configuration as shown.

 Example: Nexus CLI Configuration for connectivity via management interface